S&P 500, Nasdaq end up as Fed in no rush to raise rates

 The U.S. central bank also, as expected, reduced its monthly asset purchases to $25 billion from $35 billion.

-Among the biggest positives were bank shares, with the S&P financial index up 0.4 percent, helping to support the S&P 500.
-Shares of Wells Fargo gained 1.1 percent to $52.10.
+Among the biggest positives were bank shares, with the S&P financial index .SPSY up 0.4 percent, helping to support the S&P 500.
+Shares of Wells Fargo (WFC.N) gained 1.1 percent to $52.10.

 "We got the taper as expected, and the real viewpoint of the committee is they can keep monetary policy accommodative even after we reach our inflation and employment goals," said Art Hogan, chief market strategist at Wunderlich Securities in New York.